kod4284/finding-treasure/README.md

 Finding Treasure is a GBA(GameBoyAdvance) game with the story that a diver finding treasure boxes under the sea by escaping sharks' attack.
 There are two stages you have to clear.
 If you clear those two stages, you can be a billionaire!
-However, you could be eaten by a lot of sharks under the sea if you are not good at controll.
+However, you could be eaten by a lot of sharks under the sea if you are not good at control.
 Risk comes at a cost!

 How to play
 -----------
-* Controll your character (yellow square) with arrow keys ↑(UP), →(Right), ↓(Down), ←(Left)
+* Control your character (yellow square) with arrow keys ↑(UP), →(Right), ↓(Down), ←(Left)

 * By not colliding with sharks(red squares), pass the goal!

 Install
 -------
+Confirmed Running Environment: Linux

 Type this commend below on your terminal: